LearnersGuild/curriculum-app/modules/HTML-And-CSS-Common-Components/README.md

 ## Skills

-- Can style a form
+- Can style a `<form>` in HTML & CSS
 - Can style typographic elements (headers, paragraphs, etc.)
-- Can style buttons
+- Can style buttons in HTML & CSS
-- Can implement a sticky footer
+- Can implement a sticky footer in HTML & CSS
-- Can implement a fixed header
+- Can implement a fixed header in HTML & CSS
-- Can implement a modal component
+- Can implement a modal component in HTML & CSS
-- Can implement a card component
+- Can implement a card component in HTML & CSS
-- Can implement a menu component
+- Can implement a menu component in HTML & CSS
-- Can implement a navbar component
+- Can implement a navbar component in HTML & CSS
-- Can implement a pagination component
+- Can implement a pagination component in HTML & CSS
-- Can implement a tabs component
+- Can implement a tabs component in HTML & CSS

 ## Exercises